syntec-research/Cafca/README.md

 # Cafca

 This is the repository that contains source code for the [Cafca website](https://syntec-research.github.io/Cafca/).
+Please refer to [Dataset.md](Dataset.md) for the Cafca dataset.

 # Website License